 Aphria Inc. (APHA) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from APHA as it approaches its next earnings release.
-Meanwhile, our latest consensus estimate is calling for revenue of $116.52 million, up 21.97% from the prior-year quarter.
+Wall Street will be looking for positivity from APHA as it approaches its next earnings report date.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $116.52 million, up 21.97% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.06 per share and revenue of $521.23 million, which would represent changes of 0% and +28.27%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.06 per share and revenue of $521.23 million.
+These totals would mark changes of 0% and +28.27%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for APHA.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 56.52% lower.
-APHA is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 50% lower.
+APHA is holding a Zacks Rank of #3 (Hold) right now.

 To follow APHA in the coming trading sessions, be sure to utilize Zacks.com.